Improving Object-centric Learning with Query Optimization: Model Architecture and Design

 \paragraph{Mixture-based Decoder} The mixture-based decoder~\citep{watters2019spatial} decodes each slot $\hat{\rvs}_i$ into an object image $\rvx_{i}$ and mask $\rvm_i$ with decoding functions $g^{\text{img}}_{\phi^{\text{dec}}}$ and $g^{\text{mask}}_{\phi^{\text{dec}}}$, which are implemented using CNNs.
 The decoded images and masks are calculated by:

 During training, a reconstruction objective is employed for supervising model learning.
-Despite its wide usage, mixture-based decoders showed limited capability at handling natural scenes with high visual complexity~\citep{singh2021slate}. \paragraph{Autoregressive Transformer Decoder} Recently,~\cite{singh2021slate,singh2022simple} reveal the limitations of mixture decoder and leverage transformers and discrete VAEs~\citep{van2017neural, ramesh2021zero} for decoding slot-based object-centric representations.
-To obtain decoded images $\hat{\mI}$, they learn a separate discrete VAE for firsting encoding $\mI$ into a sequence of $L$ tokens $\rvz=\{\rvz_1,\cdots,\rvz_L\}$ with dVAE encoder $f_{\phi^{\text{enc}}}^{\text{dVAE}}$.
+Despite its wide usage, mixture-based decoders showed limited capability at handling natural scenes with high visual complexity~\citep{singh2021slate}. \paragraph{Autoregressive Transformer Decoder} Recently,~\cite{singh2021slate,singh2022simple} reveal the limitations of mixture decoder and leverage transformers and \ac{dvae}s~\citep{van2017neural, ramesh2021zero} for decoding slot-based object-centric representations.
+To obtain decoded images $\hat{\mI}$, they learn a separate \ac{dvae} for first encoding $\mI$ into a sequence of $L$ tokens $\rvz=\{\rvz_1,\cdots,\rvz_L\}$ with \ac{dvae} encoder $f_{\phi^{\text{enc}}}^{\text{dVAE}}$.
 Next, they use a transformer decoder $g_{\phi^{\text{dec}}}^{\text{transformer}}$ to auto-regressively predict image tokens with learned slot representation $\hat{\rvs}$:

-To train the entire model, we have the reconstruction objective supervising the learning of $\rvz$ with dVAE decoder $g_{\phi^{\text{dec}}}^{\text{dVAE}}$.
+To train the entire model, we have the reconstruction objective supervising the learning of $\rvz$ with \ac{dvae} decoder $g_{\phi^{\text{dec}}}^{\text{dVAE}}$.
 Next, the objective for object-centric learning relies on the correct prediction from the auto-regressive transformer for predicting correct tokens:

 Under this setting, the model does not predict additional masks and relies on the attention $\mA$ within the \sa module for obtaining slot-specific object masks.
-Although such models can achieve competitive results on real-world synthetic datasets, yet as our experiments suggest, they can be inferior to mixture-based decoders on segmentation in synthetic datasets.
+Although such models can achieve competitive results on real-world synthetic datasets, as our experiments suggest, they can be inferior to mixture-based decoders on segmentation in synthetic datasets.
 We suspect that this originates from the low resolution when discretizing images into tokens.